Removing Pet Odor from Bedding, Furniture and Carpet

 A black light, used in the dark is excellent at finding the potty spot.
 It will cause biological material to become florescent and pinpoint the exact location of the stain.

-When you’ve found the odor causing problem, rewet the area and clean as indicated.
+When you’ve found the odor causing problem, rewet the area and clean as indicated above.